elmariachi111/ultimate-non-infectious-verifier/README.md

 At the moment we support two DID methods: ethr and key.
 The ethr method relies on blockchain lookups.
 We prepared a local ganache chain in the docker-compose file.
 Run `docker-compose up -d` to bring it up.

+Since in development we're relying on a local ethr did registry we must deploy on onto our local ganache blockchain.
+Cd into `immu-core` and `pnpm run contracts` should to that.
+Take down its address and put it in your .env.local files (`immu` and `some-website`)

 We're using Typescript.
-Most tsconfigs extends the root tsconfig.json
+Most tsconfigs extends the root tsconfig.json.
+We rely on eslint and use `dotenv-flow` for env configurations. `.env` are sample files and go into VCS, you override them by `.env.local` files (or your environment ;) ).

 There are three main packages relevant at the moment: